Michael-Antoniades/TriviaCS50pset8/README.md

 # TriviaCS50pset8
-Added additional repository to host domain for trivia - trivia code also in pset8/trivia
+Added additional repository to be able to host webpage for Trivia website

 Access webpage with this link: https://bobboy65.github.io/TriviaCS50pset8/